Skip to content

 Agriculture Farming Statistics Graph

-When one is looking at farming land in the country, there is a substantial increase in agricultural land in Malaysia since the 1960s.
+When one is looking at land in the country, there is a substantial increase in agricultural land in since the 1960s.
 In 2018, the farmland area for Malaysia was 85,710 sq. km.
 The farmland area of Malaysia increased from 37,559 sq. km in 1969 to 85,710 sq. km in 2018 growing at an average annual rate of 1.72%.
 Data & chart source: World Bank

 Read More »Farming 101: Precision & Smart Farming – Part 3: Lessons from Malaysia